6 Ways to Reduce Hot Water Costs Without the Cold Showers

 If you can’t use off-peak electricity, you could alternatively set up a timer to turn your water heater on and off at set times.

 Over time, your hot water heater will inevitably become less efficient with general wear and tear.
-Having a qualified plumber out annually for a water heater service will help to maintain its efficiency for longer.
+Having a qualified plumber out annually for a water heater service will help to maintain its efficiency and keep your energy costs lower for longer.

 It will also help you identify faulty parts before they completely break down which could leave you without hot water completely.